 The ox data from the MethComp package contains data from 61 children who had their blood oxygen content measured using two methods at the Royal Children's Hospital in Melbourne.
 The standard chemical method analysing gases in the blood based on co-oximetry (named "CO") is to be compared to a new method using a pulse oximeter to measure light reflectance transcutaneously (named "pulse").
 Most children have three replicates on each method, which are linked, so replicate 1 for each of the two methods is done at the same time.
-However, replicate measurements were taken in quick succession, so we assume that the linked pairs of measurements are exchangeable within person.
-The purpose of this exercise is to demonstrate the facility in the MethComp package to estimate the variance due to linked replicates (the item by replicate effect) while allowing for a method by item effect and the possibility of differing residual variances.
-We also consider the possibility of non-constant bias, that is, that the ratio of regression coefficients governing the linear relationship between measurements on each method to the underlying true measurement is not 1.
+Replicate measurements were taken in quick succession, so we assume that the linked pairs of measurements are exchangeable within person.

+The purpose of this exercise is to demonstrate the facility in the MethComp package to estimate the variance between linked replicates (the item by replicate effect) while allowing for a random method by item effect and differing residual variances between methods.
+We also consider the possibility of non-constant bias.

-- 1. Start by loading the dataset and take a look at its structure: - > data(ox) > str(ox) > head(ox)
+1. Start by loading the dataset and take a look at its structure: